About the FICO Credit Score

-Because we live in an automated, it's probably not that surprising that your ability to repay virtually any loan boils down to one number.
+Because our society is so computer-driven, you're probably not surprised to hear that your ability to repay your mortgage loan comes down to one number.

-The FICO score is created by credit reporting agencies.
-They use the payment history from all of your loans: credit cards, mortgages, car/boat loans etcetera.
+This score is built by credit reporting agencies.
+They use the payment history from your various loans: credit cards, mortgages, car/boat loans etcetera.

-Each of the three credit reporting agencies has its own formula for building your credit score.
+All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 The original FICO model was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors in building your score:
+While these methods vary from one agency to another, the differences aren't huge; all of the agencies use the following in calculating your credit score:

-- Balances on your Credit Cards - How many accounts do you have, and how much do you owe on them?
+- Your Credit Card Balances - How many accounts do you hold?
+How much do you owe on your accounts?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-Your FICO score greatly affects your interest rate
+Your credit score greatly affects your interest rate

-In order to improve your score, you've got to obtain the credit reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
-They also provide helpful information and tools that help you improve your FICO score.
+In order to raise your score, you must have the credit reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the corporation that invented the first FICO credit score, sells credit scores on myFICO.com.
+It's inexpensive to get your FICO score from all three agencies, along with your credit report.
+They also provide helpful information and online tools that help you improve your FICO score.

-You can get a federally-mandated free credit report every year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.